techone --guide=cloud-migration

 An application that can use App Service, Functions, Cosmos DB, Event Grid, Service Bus.
 You need elastic scaling under load, global availability, integration with Microsoft 365 or Dynamics 365, and compliance covered by the EU Data Boundary.
 For this profile, Azure is not only the best option but often the only reasonable one.

-Hetzner, when you pay for raw performance, not elasticity
+Dedicated server, when you pay for raw performance, not elasticity

-Hybrid: Azure for frontend, Hetzner for data
+Hybrid: Azure for frontend, dedicated server for data

 When the cloud is not the right answer